uscensusbureau/us-census-bureau-data-api-mcp/README.md

 ## Using the MCP Server
 To use the U.S. Census Bureau Data API MCP server:
 1. Clone or download the project locally.
+2. In a terminal window, navigate to the project’s root directory and run `docker compose --profile prod run --rm census-mcp-db-init sh -c "npm run migrate:up && npm run seed"` to pull data from the Census Data API into the local database. *This is only required on first-time setup.*
-2. Configure your AI Assistant to use the MCP Server.
+3. Configure your AI Assistant to use the MCP Server (see below).
+4. Start your AI Assistant.

 Here is an example configuration file that includes the appropriate scripts for launching the MCP Server: